 A lawyer can help navigate this process and, hopefully, resolve any issues out of court.

 In Alberta, the concept of a common-law relationship governed by judge-made case law has been replaced by the Family Law Act.
-The Family Law Act applies to marriage-like relationships between two people who are not married, and unmarried (“common law”) couples may have exactly the same rights as married couples.
-Whether the Act applies or not depends on whether a person is a “spouse” as defined in the Act.
-The Family Law Act defines a “spouse” as being someone:
+The Family Law Act applies to Adult Interdepende Partners (AIPs) as defined by the Adult Interdependent Partnership Act.
+People are considered AIPs when:

 Depending on your situation, it can be difficult to figure out how your relationship would be classified legally.
 A family lawyer can help you determine whether you have spousal rights under the Family Law Act.